-Here is a long, exhaustive list of the best jobs for English majors and other humanities degrees (BA, MA, and PhD).
+Below is a long, exhaustive list of the best jobs for English majors and other humanities degrees (BA, MA, and PhD).
+Last updated in 2014.

 It was April.
 My last month at graduate school.
 I was walking through the bright library searching for books to help me find a career with my English degrees (BA and MA in English).
 It seemed grim.
 Where do English majors end up after graduation?
 Teach?
 A proofreader?
 Teach?

 English BAs, MAs, and PhDs really end up in a bunch of different places.
 We struggle for a bit after graduation.
 We complain to each other.
 And then we disperse.

 The hard part, though, involves knowing where to begin.
 And to be honest, that day in the library when I discovered that English majors could do many different jobs, I was a little excited, even though I knew that my real dream job was being a professor.

 As this list of the best English major jobs will show, there is a real sense of freedom in doing an English degree.
 You can be so many things, work in so many industries, and find a rewarding career in an industry you may have never expected.

 Also, these jobs are not just for English majors–PhD’s in social sciences, history majors, and basically any humanities degree has a shot at these jobs.